AboutContactTermsPrivacy PolicyRefund Policy

 The most common mistake is treating the entire palace as one uninterrupted viewing experience.
 In reality, Gyeongbokgung works better when you separate the symbolic front section from the slower inner section.
 If you spend too much time at the front gates and central courts, you may lose energy before the visit opens into calmer areas.
 If you rush the front too quickly, you miss the very sequence that gives the palace its identity.

 Another mistake is underestimating timing around popular activities.
-Visitors planning to watch the guard-changing ceremony, enter in hanbok, or shoot photos in lighter crowds often assume those details can be decided on arrival.
+Visitors planning to watch the guard-changing ceremony, enter in hanbok, or shoot photos in lighter crowds tend to assume those details can be decided on arrival.
 At Gyeongbokgung, those choices affect the whole route.
 A simple plan makes a difference: check entry conditions first, use the central axis to understand the palace's main image, then decide whether your remaining time is better spent on scenic inner zones or nearby neighborhoods such as Bukchon and Seochon.

-- If the guard-changing ceremony is a priority, keep the early route simple so you are not crossing the busiest front section twice.
+• If the guard-changing ceremony is a priority, keep the early route simple so you are not crossing the busiest front section twice.

-- If hanbok free entry matters, budget not only for the entry condition itself but also for changing time, pickup location, and walking pace.
+• If hanbok free entry matters, budget not only for the entry condition itself but also for changing time, pickup location, and walking pace.

 These are small adjustments, but they change the texture of the visit considerably.
 Gyeongbokgung is remembered less as a place where you saw everything and more as a place where the rhythm made sense.